 The Religious Roots of Europe (RRE) is a two-year Nordic Master’s programme offered by the Centre for Theology and Religious Studies at Lund University in cooperation with the universities of Aarhus, Copenhagen and Oslo.
 The programme is focused on the formative periods of Judaism, Islam and Christianity, their common roots, early interaction and contributions to European culture.
 The programme prepares students for educational and social work in a multi-religious society or research on the role of the three religions in European history and society.
 Through the programme, students acquire detailed knowledge about the formation of the three religions and their interaction with one another, as well as skills relevant for any occupation or study where the role of the three religions is of importance.
 The programme is unique in its focus on the formation of all three religions in a comparative perspective.

-As a joint Nordic programme, it gives students access to the professors and research of five different universities, as well as to the Nordic institutes in Rome, which are associated to the programme.
+As a joint Nordic programme, it gives students access to the professors and research of five different universities, as well as to the Nordic Institutes in Rome, which are associated with the programme.
 Lund University, as well as its partners, is internationally recognised forits research in this field of study.
-The use of e-learning, local tutorials and joint Nordic compact seminars provides a unique combination of campus studies and exchange with students based at other universities.
+The use of e-learning, local tutorials and joint Nordic compact seminars, provides a unique combination of campus studies and exchange with students based at other universities.

 The formation of multi-religious societies in Europe and the increasing role of religion today create a need for individuals with an in-depth knowledge of the formation and history of religions, especially Judaism, Christianity and Islam, as well as a need for future research in the field.
 A graduate from this programme will be able to enter into specialised occupations in churches, government institutions, organisations dealing with culture, integration or diplomacy, and in private firms that may, for example, be focused on business relations with the Middle East.
 The programme also provides an excellent basis for PhD studies.

 Read more about this programme on www.lunduniversity.lu.se/religious-roots-europe